Prince Heinrich of Hesse and by Rhine: Biography

 In retirement he eventually settled in Munich.
 From 1881 until his death he also was a member of the Hessian Landstände.
+According to his niece Victoria, Marchioness of Milford Haven, he was a friend and admirer of his cousin Ludwig II of Bavaria, and "never would believe that his cousin was really insane and declared the latter's sad and mysterious death - he and the doctor appointed to watch over him were found drowned together in the Lake which surrounded the castle in which the King was interned - was all due to the machinations of Prince Luitpold."

 Marriage and children

-Heinrich married morganatically on February 25, 1878, Caroline Willich von Pöllnitz (1848-1879) who was created Freifrau von Nidda for the occasion.
+Heinrich married morganatically on 25 February 1878, Caroline Willich von Pöllnitz (1848-1879), member of petite nobility of Hesse.
+Caroline was created Freifrau von Nidda for the occasion.
 She died after the birth of their only child Karl, Count of Nidda (1879-1920).
+Heinrich's nephew Ernst Ludwig claimed that the Count of Nidda died in a lunatic asylum.

-He married again in 1892 - also morganatically, to Emilie Hrzic de Topuska (1868-1961).
+He married again in 1892 - also morganatically, to Emilie Hrzic de Topuska (1868-1961), member of the minor Croatian nobility.
 She was elevated to Freifrau von Dornberg.
-They had also one son: Elimar, Freiherr von Dornberg (1893-1917), who died in an accident.
+They had also one son: Elimar, Freiherr von Dornberg (1893-1917), who died in an avalanche accident.

 Honours

 He received the following orders and decorations: